-The Poplar River is a rugged northeastern Minnesota trout stream, emptying to Lake Superior, that was being choked by tons of sediment sloughing from the banks of the “Mega Slump”.
-The effort focused on protecting and restoring the stream’s natural meander, directing it away from the slumping hillside.
+A rugged northeastern Minnesota trout stream emptying to Lake Superior, the Poplar River was choked by tons of sediment sloughing from the banks of the “Mega Slump”.
+Efforts to tackle the problem focused on protecting and restoring the stream’s natural meander, directing it away from the slumping hillside.

-The result is an impressive and dramatic 300-ton reduction of sediment load to the river every year that brings the river back in to acceptable standards, taking it off the Impaired Waters List.
+The result has been an impressive 300-ton reduction in the sediment load to the river every year — enough to bring it back in line with acceptable standards, and take it off the Impaired Waters List.

-1. Learn the concepts the USEPA Clean Water Act and the impacts of water quality impairments.
+1. Learn the concepts of the USEPA Clean Water Act and the impacts of water quality impairments

-3. Reflect on a very successful community involvement effort leading to the delisting of a designated trout stream.
+3. Reflect on a very successful community effort leading to the de-listing of a designated trout stream

 ABOUT THE PRESENTER

-Jay Michels, CPESC, is a Partner and Project Manager with Emmons & Olivier Resources in Oakdale, MN with over 30 years of experience in construction management, erosion control and stormwater management.
+Jay Michels, CPESC, is a partner and project manager with Emmons & Olivier Resources in Oakdale, MN.
+He has more than 30 years of experience in construction management, erosion control and stormwater management.